 Chester County Home Inspections operate in multiple jurisdictions without knowing where the lines are drawn.
 What applies in West Chester does not necessarily apply in Exton or Downingtown.
 We are based in West Pikeland Township but we cover Bucks, Berks, Delaware and other counties, each with their townships or boroughs and layers of jurisdictions.
 It is an onion farm, really.

-We are knowledgeable in all aspects of the IBC, NEC and IPC in principle, then we apply common sense when something is not within best practices as we encounter them from community to community.
+We are knowledgeable in all aspects of the IRC, NEC and IPC in principle, then we apply common sense when something is not within best practices as we encounter them from community to community.
 Schedule online now, or inquire online, or call or text (484) 212-1600.